necrolingus/takealot_sales_puller/README.md

 You can schedule this to run in Cron or the like
 Raname .env.sample to .env and add the relevant details (Your takealot API key will go in here).
+The start date can be configured in .env.
+It will pull up to today's date.
 Right now it supports MySQL only.